SelomieK/qa-cypress/README.md

 ## Extra Points

-Add the Mochawesome reporter to the project so full HTML report is generated out of the test suite runs.

 Mochawesome reporter is configured locally and on workflow: refer to the latest workflow in the actions of this repository.
-Generated HTML report van be found in artefact section.
+Generated HTML report can be found in artefact section.